dmiller/clojure-clr-next/_posts/2023-01-27-doing-a-number.md

 ## Clojure arithmetic

 Check out the [Clojure cheatsheet](https://clojure.org/api/cheatsheet) for a handy list of Clojure functions.
-For our purposes, look under the heading Primitives/Numbers; the functions listed as Arithmetic, Compare, Bitwise, and Unchecked, as well as a few others such as `zero?` all rely on the class `clojure.lang.Numbers`.
+For our purposes, look under the heading _Primitives/Numbers_; the functions listed as _Arithmetic_, _Compare_, _Bitwise_, and _Unchecked_, as well as a few others such as `zero?` all rely on the class `clojure.lang.Numbers`.

 Much of the complexity of `Numbers` comes from the implementation of the arithmetic operators.
 The functions `+`, `-`, `*`, `inc`,  and `dec` are all quite similar.
 And they come in quoted versions: `+'`, `='`, etc.  The functions `unchecked-add` and the other `unchecked-` functions will come into play, too.